 The instructor reserves the right to change these values depending on the overall class performance and/or extenuating circumstances.
 Please note that your final grade will be calculated by hand, NOT from the totals/weights that you may see on Bb.
-Grades will be posted as quickly as possible into the Bb system as quickly as possible.
+Grades will be posted as quickly as possible into the Bb system.
 However, please keep in mind that those times will vary.